yashg0808/Environment-Initiative-App/README.md

 ## Features

 - **View Initiatives:**
-  - Currently you can only view initiative by signing up in the app.
-(1 min process)
   - Detailed information about different environmental initiatives.
   - Information includes the supporters, creator, description, location, and images.